Five Spice Roast ChickenJump to Recipe

-I’ve done a few roasted chickens for Macheesmo before (check out the roasted lemon chicken and the famous Zuni roasted chicken), but this guy is an entirely different creature.
+I’ve done a few roasted chickens for Macheesmo before (check out the roasted lemon chicken), but this guy is an entirely different creature.
 The spice gives the chicken a savory/sweet taste that is out of this world and the glaze makes it deliciously browned.

 Five Spice Roasted Chicken

 - Few inches of ginger peeled and chopped

 - 2 cloves garlic halved

 - 1 Tablespoon sesame oil